 - Grapefruit

-Each of these fruits offers different benefits, but all are low in sugar.
+Each of these fruits offers different benefits but is low in sugar.
 Fresh fruit consumption provides important vitamins like vitamin C and minerals that are essential for diabetes management and are beneficial for a healthy diet.

-It's important to eat a variety of different fresh fruits in order to get the most benefit.
+To get the most benefit, it's essential to eat a variety of fresh fruits.
 So mix it up and try something new every day!
-You can even enjoy some fruit as part of a healthy snack or dessert.
+You can even enjoy some fruit as a healthy snack or dessert.

 Low-GI Fruits

-Pay attention to the fruit you eat that has a low glycemic index.
-The GI is an indicator of how quickly a food raises blood sugar levels.
-A food with a high GI will raise blood sugar more rapidly than a food with a low GI, like most fruits and vegetables.
+ay attention to fruits with a low glycemic index.
+The GI indicates how quickly a food raises blood sugar levels.
+A high-GI food will raise blood sugar more rapidly than low-GI options like most fruits and vegetables.

 Fresh fruit is a wonderful way to get plenty of the nutrients your body needs.
-Fresh produce has a high fiber content, which helps to keep most of them low on the GI scale (55 or under).
+Its high fiber content helps keep most fruits and vegetables low on the GI scale (55 or under).

 - Apple